carlospzlz/ctello/README.md

 ### follow

-This example shows case how image processing can be use to drive the drone's actions.
+This example shows case how image processing can be used to drive the drone's actions.
 Here, we try to follow a light by steering the drone towards it.

 [![](https://img.youtube.com/vi/DtjBLWju8Jw/0.jpg)](https://youtu.be/DtjBLWju8Jw)